iaminh/iaminh.github.io/_posts/2020-07-25-Deeplink-with-coordinators.md

 ```

 ### The fun part
-Now we had defined several flows.
-So how to actually pass the deeplink from `AppFlow` to other child flows?
-How can we now that *cardDetail* belongs to `CardFlow`, or that we have to go through
+Now that we had defined several flows, how can we pass the deeplink from `AppFlow` to other child flows?
+How do we now that *cardDetail* belongs to `CardFlow`, or that we have to go through

-`AppFlow → HomeFlow → DashboardFlow → CardFlow` in order to show `CardDetailVC`?
+`AppFlow → HomeFlow → DashboardFlow → CardFlow` to show `CardDetailVC`?

 ### Recursion